jashburn8020/long-reads/fx_markets.md

 ### 5.9 Market Jargon

-Now, let's thoroughly explore "Market Jargon" within the realm of the foreign exchange spot market.
 Like any specialized field, the FX market has its own unique vocabulary, a collection of terms and phrases that participants use to communicate efficiently and precisely.
 Understanding this jargon is essential for navigating the market, comprehending analysis, and engaging in informed discussions.

 One fundamental piece of jargon is "pip," which we've touched upon.
 A **pip** (percentage in point) represents the smallest price increment for most currency pairs, typically 0.0001.
 For JPY pairs, it's usually 0.01.
 Traders often discuss price movements and potential profits or losses in terms of pips.
 For example, "the Euro moved up 50 pips against the Dollar" indicates a 0.0050 increase in the EUR/USD exchange rate.